 One of the world’s oldest inhabited cities, the holiest of the seven sacred cities in Hinduism and Jainism, this is Varanasi, “the city of lights.”
 There is no doubt that this is a vivid and captivating place.
 To me, it’s probably the most fascinating region I’ve ever been to and photographed.

 This is a continuation of my prior post, basically a recap of last’s year India photo tour.
 I co-led this trip for Digital Photo Mentor, and you can see the previous post here.
 This was my second time in Varanasi; the pictures of when I first visited and how I felt are in this post.
 It honestly didn’t change much the second time around.
-The way I observed things was different, but what I experienced was similar to my first visit, so it’s still a good read for someone who wants to know more about how it is and what to expect in Varanasi.
+The way I observed things were different, but what I experienced was similar to my first visit, so it’s still a good read for someone who wants to know more about how it is and what to expect in Varanasi.

 This time around, my trip coincided with the Dev Deepavali, a truly fantastic celebration.
 During the five days it lasts, hundreds of thousands of pilgrims flock to Varanasi to worship on the Ganges River.
 It’s known as the “Festival of Lights,” and the steps of the ghats on the Ganges are lit with more than a million earthen lamps.
 Strolling the ghats during the festival was just a breathtaking sight.